Krunal1997patel/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 b) This code would be O(n^2) because it is a nested loop.
 AS the n value increases, the time for running this loop will also increase by 2.

-c) This code run time will be O(2n) because it is a recursive function.
-It will keep on running until the recursive function has reached its base value, and then has to add everything up after finding the base value of 0.
+c) This code run time will be O(n) because it is a recursive function.
+It will keep on running until the recursive function has reached its base value, and then has to retune the base vale of 0

 ## Exercise II